hoangsonww/RecipeGenie-App/.github/README.md

 - **Favorites Management**: Save and manage your favorite recipes for quick access.
 - **Cooking Timer**: In-app cooking timer to help you keep track of your cooking.
 - **Social Sharing**: Share your favorite recipes with friends and family on social media.
-- **Responsive Design**: Enjoy a seamless experience on both desktop and mobile devices.
+- **Responsive Design**: Enjoy a seamless experience on both desktop and mobile devices with our mobile-friendly design.
 - **Interactive Chatbot**: Get assistance and suggestions from our RecipeGenie chatbot.

 ## Installation